 Syria rebels hand 4-year-old to her Belgian mother

+- “Yasmine was handed over today to her Belgian mother Hajjer after the dispute was solved between those who were her guardians here and her mother”

+- “There was communication with the Turkish side to hand over the girl to her mother who was in Turkey”

-BAB A-HAWA, Syria: A rebel administration in Syria's last major insurgent stronghold of Idlib handed over a four-year-old girl to her Belgian mother on Monday after a custody dispute following her father's death.
+BAB AL-HAWA, Syria: A rebel administration in Syria’s last major insurgent stronghold of Idlib handed over a four-year-old girl to her Belgian mother on Monday after a custody dispute following her father’s death.